chrisgit/chrisgit.github.io/_posts/2016-10-03-virtualbox-install-ubuntu.md

 - what happens when the root file system fills up
 - swap file, swap partition or neither
 <!--more-->

 If you do want to install Ubuntu for short term use or just want to experiment then here the steps for creating an Ubuntu virtual machine; VirtualBox does guide you through this process with a series of dialogs.

 ## Virtual Machine
-The purpose is to install Ubuntu in a [Virtual Machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine); the software to run Virtual Machines that I have chosen is [VirtualBox](https://www.virtualbox.org/), it is free and robust.
+The purpose of this article is to install Ubuntu Desktop in a [Virtual Machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine); the software to run Virtual Machines that I have chosen is [VirtualBox](https://www.virtualbox.org/), it is free and robust.
 VirtualBox can be downloaded at [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads).

-The process for installing VirtualBox itself is easy and once installed we are good to go; there are assumptions made that you will have some knowledge or experience of VirtualBox or another software package that can run Virtual Machines.

 Just to clarify the machine running VirtualBox (or the VM software) such as your desktop/laptop or other is called the host and the Virtual Machine itself is the guest.

+The process for installing VirtualBox on the host is easy and once installed we are good to go.

+When following the steps there are certain assumptions made that you will have basic knowledge or experience of VirtualBox or another software package that can run Virtual Machines.

 ## Step 01.
 Create a new Virtual Machine
-Open the VirtualBox manager, in Windows from a command prompt just type virtualbox and press return.
+Open the VirtualBox manager, on most operating systems you can search the applications.

+In Windows click on the start icon and start typing "Virtual" or open a command prompt just type "virtualbox" and press return, the VirtualBox manager application should be in the command path.

-Click on the New icon or press Ctrl+N or click on the Machine menu item and select New.
+When the VirtualBox manager has opened click on the New icon or hold down Ctrl+N or select Machine from the menu item and choose New.

 ![01-new-virtual-machine]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/01-new-virtual-machine.png){: .align-center}

-The Create Virtual Machine dialog will appear; give your VM a name, type is Linux and name is Ubuntu (64-bit)
+The Create Virtual Machine dialog will appear; give your VM a name, the type is Linux and verion is Ubuntu (64-bit)

 ![02-name-type-version]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/02-name-type-version.png){: .align-center}

-click next
+Click next to proceed.

 ## Step 02.
 Set the virtual machine memory size